HL7/fhir-shorthand/input/pagecontent/reference.md

 * Contrast the behavior of assignment statements in profiles and instances:

-  Assuming `code` is type CodeableConcept and LNC is an alias for http://loinc.org, consider the following three assignment statements:
+  Assuming the `code` element is type CodeableConcept and LNC is an alias for http://loinc.org, consider the following three assignment statements:

   ```
   * code = LNC#69548-6